adaltas/node-ssh2-connect/src/index.coffee.md

 Note, the "privateKeyPath" option is provided as a conveniency to  prepare the "privateKey" property.

+Additionally, all options may be provided in camalize (the default in [ssh2]) or underscore form.
+For example, both "privateKey" and "private_key" would be interprated the same.

     module.exports = (options, callback) ->
-      return callback null, options if options instanceof ssh2 options.username ?= process.env['USER']
+      return callback null, options if options instanceof ssh2 options = camelize options
+      options.username ?= process.env['USER']
       options.retry ?= 1
       if not options.password and not options.privateKey